Dos and Don'ts at the Car Dealership

 Jeff's Car Buying Physics Rule #5:If they don't put it in writing, it means they won't do it.

-Some Sales Tactics You Will Hear
+Sales Tactics You Will Likely Encounter

 "Please forgive me, I'm new at this.
 I've only been selling cars a few weeks."
 I've heard this every single time.
 This makes you lower your guard.
 The salesman knows you'll be at ease, thinking you can out smart him.
 But start to negotiate, he becomes Donald Trump.
 If your salesman turns out to be a woman, don't underestimate her.
 Some men wrongly think they can outsmart any woman.
 As they bask in their ego, she's out maneuvering them.